If you were injured in an accident and think you may have a personal injury case, you probably have a lot of questions about the process.

-First Step: Seek Medical Attention
+First Step: Medical Treatment and Recovery

-Second Step: Hire an Attorney
+Second Step: Hire an Experienced Personal Injury Attorney

-Additional Steps if Necessary…
+Additional Steps If Necessary….

-Fourth Step: File a Lawsuit
+Fourth Step: File a Personal Injury Lawsuit

 Fifth Step: Discovery